TheSLinux/homepage/README.md

    Before creating new pull request you need to review your changes locally by using the `view` or `watch` options provided by `Nanoc`.

+## Requirements

+   The following `Ruby` gems are required to build source files with `nanoc` and to view the output with `nanoc view`.

+      asdf
+      coderay
+      git
+      kramdown
+      nanoc
+      kramdown
+      fssm
+      coderay
+      nokogiri